There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Rubus fruticosus

-Blackberries are juicy tarty fruits that grow on a thorny shrub that behaves more like a short climber.
-A 5-6 feet trellis would work well to support this exotic fruit.
-It is actually a shrub but also trails as a vine.
+Blackberries are juicy tarty fruits that grow on a thorny shrub that behaves more like a short climber rather than a vine.
+A 5 to 6 feet trellis would work well to support this nutritious fruit.
+It is actually a shrub but also trails like a vine!

 11. Muskmelon